-- i) the matter should not be the subject of further action - ii) a Summary Hearing should be convened - the matter is of a substantial nature and the case is to be referred for action by a University Disciplinary Committee.
+- i) the matter should not be the subject of further action though a written warning/note of caution may be issued to the student at this stage. - ii) a Summary Hearing should be convened - iii) the matter is of a substantial nature and the case is to be referred for action by a University Disciplinary Committee.
 Where appropriate, the Authorised Officer should provide a summary or report of the case to be used by the committee.